 Run Length means run length , and indeed, with RLE, what matters is the length, the size of the repetitions (in a text, a message, etc.)

-RLE is a generic name for this compression technique, several ways to use and implement it exist.
+RLE is a generic name for this compression technique, there are several ways to use and implement it but to simplify, RLE encodes a sequence of identical values by a single value followed by the number of repetitions.

 The text to be encoded is scanned to find sequences of identical characters, then note the character and the number of repetitions in the sequence.